Madsn/edx-documentation/en_us/students/source/SFD_pursue_certs.rst

 you must use a webcam to take a photograph of yourself and of a photo ID that has your photo and full name on the same side.

-You do not have to verify your identity immediately, but you must verify your identity before the course ID verification deadline.
+You do not have to verify your identity immediately, but you must do so before the course ID verification deadline.
 The deadline appears below the name of the course on your dashboard.

 To verify your identity, you use a webcam to take a photo of yourself and of a photo ID that has your photo and full name on the same side.
 EdX encrypts your